-It is a mixture with different organic and inorganic fillers.
-They are defined as white fill because it is in the color of teeth.
-Composite fillings can be successfully applied on front and back teeth due to their resistance to chewing pressures, abrasion resistance and close to tooth color.
-The biggest advantage of these fillings is that they are aesthetic .
+It is a mixture of different organic and inorganic fillers.
+They are defined as white fill because it is as white as the teeth.
+Composite fillings can be successfully applied on the front and back teeth due to their resistance to chewing pressures, abrasion resistance, and close to tooth color.
+The biggest advantage of these fillings is that they are aesthetic.
 In addition, since these fillings are well connected to the teeth, they support the dental tissues and prevent fractures and heat.
-Composites can be used not only to restore caries, but also for cosmetic effects by changing the color and shape of teeth.
+Composites can be used not only to restore caries but also for cosmetic effects by changing the color and shape of teeth.
 The most important disadvantage is that there may be sensitivities after the procedure.
-The colors of the fillings may change slightly over time with coloring foods such as coffee and tea.
+The colors of the fillings may change slightly over time by the food that causes discoloration like coffee and tea.

 How are Composite Fillings Made?

 Composite fillings are placed in the gap formed after the carious tooth tissue is removed, and each layer is hardened with a special light.
-When this process is finished, composite fillings are shaped and corrected according to the tooth.
-The residence time of composite fillings in the mouth is approximately 7-10 years .
+When this process is finished, composite fillings are shaped and adjusted according to the tooth.
+The durability of composite fillings in the mouth is approximately 7-10 years.
 With these materials, huge losses in the front teeth can be restored, so it should be known that the patients’ attention to biting will extend the life of these restorations.
 The thing to be careful about in teeth restored due to abrasion is to use toothbrushes that are not too hard.
 These recommendations also apply to large anterior restorations.

 Inlay and Onlay Fillers